By Janis Roszler, MSFT, RD, CDE, LD/N

-About half of all adults with diabetes develop diabetes-related sexual complications.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), studies estimate that 20 to 75 percent of men and 18 to 42 percent of women with diabetes experience sexual dysfunction.
 The most common male problems are erectile dysfunction (ED), low testosterone, and premature ejaculation.
-The most common female problems are vaginal dryness, reduced sexual interest and pain during intercourse.
-The following slides share information that can help women, men, and couples.
+The most common female problems are vaginal dryness, reduced sexual interest, and pain during intercourse.
+The following information can help men, women, and couples.